contrapunctus-1/chronometrist/README.md

 Press `b` to look at past time ranges, and `f` for future ones.

-Press `l` to view your `timeclock-file`, `~/.emacs.d/timelog` by default.
+Press `l` to view your `chronometrist-file`, `~/.emacs.d/chronometrist.sexp` by default.

 Just like `chronometrist`, `chronometrist-statistics` will also toggle the visibilty of the buffer.

 ## Customization
 See the Customize groups `chronometrist` and `chronometrist-report` for variables intended to be user-customizable.
-Also see the Customize group `timeclock`.

 If you find that you usually _don't_ want to enter a reason, you can switch the default bindings -